Las02/ptracker_workflow/README.md

 ```
 This file could look like:
 ```
-sample                        read1                          read2
+read1                          read2
-im_the_sample1_identifier     im/a/path/to/sample_1/read1    im/a/path/to/sample_1/read2
+im/a/path/to/sample_1/read1    im/a/path/to/sample_1/read2
-im_the_sample2_identifier     im/a/path/to/sample_2/read1    im/a/path/to/sample_2/read2
+im/a/path/to/sample_2/read1    im/a/path/to/sample_2/read2
 ```
 To dry run the pipeline before pass in the --dryrun flag

-To run the pipeline from allready assembled reads pass in a whitespace seperated file containing the reads and additionally
+To run the pipeline from allready assembled reads pass in a whitespace seperated file containing the reads and the path
+to the spades assembly directories for each readpairs
-3 files which Spades produces:
+This direcory must contain the following 3 files which Spades produces:
 | Description                         | File Name from Spades                               |
 |:------------------------------------|:----------------------------------------|
 | The assembled contigs               | `contigs.fasta`                         |